superstringsoftware/observatory/README.md

 # inspecting objects
 TL.dir(object, "your message", "optional module name")
 ```
-To actually display the logs and use monitoring capabilities, plugin "logs_bootstrap" template anywhere in your Handlebars templates.
-Preferably right before closing body tag:
+To actually display the logs and use monitoring capabilities, plugin "logs_bootstrap" template anywhere in your Handlebars
+templates right before closing body tag:
 ```html
 <body>
   ...